-From the ITV Cymru/Wales Archive @ NLW comes this 1962 series of interviews from the fair, including a number of children talking about their shillings and six pences.
+From the ITV Cymru/Wales Archive @ NLW comes this 1962 series of interviews from the fair at Easter time, including a number of children talking about their shillings and six pences.

 Uploaded by YouTube channel xxagent69, this is a lively montage of old photos, nicely titled with dates and locations.

 If it runs too fast for you, slow down the Playback Speed.
 See the little cog in the right hand bottom corner?
 Press that, choose Playback Speed from the drop down menu, and select 0.25 or 0.5.